harrymj/microphone_adapter/README.md

 ### Board to Radio Cable
 While a standard 1:1 RJ45 Ethernet cable would work here, due to the pinout standard chosen by the radio's designers, it would twist the MIC signal with the Keypad signal, which is an oscillating square-wave signal at some number of kHz.
 This injects a decent chunk of noise into the radio.
 It's advised to make your own 1:1 cables that ensure that least pins 3 and 4 are twisted together.

+### Manufacturing Outputs
+Full sets of manufacuring files (ODB++, Gerbers/NC Drill, BOM, pick & place, schematic PDF, and 3d step file) for the PCBs are included in the respective subfolders.
+As referred to in the introductory note above, there are two types of manufacturing output folders: PCB (bare fab) and PCBA (assembled board).
+The PCB manufacturing outputs will take the form of microphone_adapter_1-y where y is the copper revision number.
+PCBA manufacturing outputs will take the form of microphone_adapter_1-y-z where y still represents copper revision number, and z represents component stuffing revision number.